newaetech/chipshouter-picoemp/README.md

 You can see more examples of this in the video (TODO).

 **WARNING**: The high voltage will be applied across the SMA connector.
 If an injection tip (coil) is present, it will absorb most of the power.
 If you leave the SMA connector open, you will present a high voltage pulse across this SMA and could shock yourself.
 Do NOT touch the output SMA tip as a general "best practice", and treat the output as if it has a high voltage present.

+The full ChipSHOUTER detects the missing connector tip and refuses to power up the high voltage, the PicoEMP does not have this failsafe!

 ## About the High Voltage Isolation